-Find out more at the Office of Fair Trading website.
+Find out more at the Office of Fair Trading website (qld.gov.au/law/fair-trading).

 Clear communication

 Clear communication is vital between you and the prospective tenant.
 Being clear about expectations and what is included in the tenancy agreement gives everyone a chance to resolve concerns before the start of a tenancy and helps prevent disputes at the end of the tenancy.